ubports/docs.ubports.com/sdk/apps/qml/QtQml/QML Object Attributes.rst

-**Note:** To assign a binding expression imperatively, the binding expression must be contained in a function that is passed into `Qt.binding() </sdk/apps/qml/QtQml/Qt#binding-method>`__, and then the value returned by Qt.binding() must be assigned to the property.
+**Note:** To assign a binding expression imperatively, the binding expression must be contained in a function that is passed into :ref:`Qt.binding() <sdk_qtqml_qt#binding-method>`, and then the value returned by Qt.binding() must be assigned to the property.
 In contrast, Qt.binding() must not be used when assigning a binding expression upon initialization.
 See `Property
-Binding </sdk/apps/qml/QtQml/qtqml-syntax-propertybinding/>`__ for more information.
+Binding </sdk/apps/qml/QtQml/qtqml-syntax-propertybinding/>`_  for more information.

 .. rubric:: Type Safety